surifirstpin/biplus_documentation/version.3/Viewing Content.md

 Click on any of the Report (Line-chart icon) to view it.

-Click on any Dashboard (tacometer icon) to View i
+Click on any Dashboard (tachometer icon) to view i